 DCP (North) Madhur Verma said Chauhan had left his home on Saturday morning without informing his family.
 “The incident took place around 2.10 pm.
 Chauhan was driving back in his i-20 after attending the court hearing of his friend Golu at Tis Hazari court.
 Golu’s family was in the car at the time of the incident,” the DCP said.

-- Delhi: Three held for killing man who tried to stop theft from car
+- Delhi: Two held for killing man over affair

 According to eye-witness accounts, Chauhan stopped his car at the Inderlok Metro station signal.
 The Scooty halted in front of the car.
 “The assailants got off the two-wheeler and fired shots in the air.
 They had covered their faces with handkerchiefs.
 They shot Chauhan through the window on the driver’s side.
 The bullet hit him in the head.
 They then pumped at least half-a-dozen bullets into him before fleeing,” a police officer said.”